minodisk/go-jsonschema/fixtures/schema.md

 ### Properties

 - created_at
-  - When this resource was deleted at
+  - When this resource was deleted at.
   - Example: `"2006-01-02 15:04:06"`
   - Type: string
   - Format: date-time
 - deleted_at
-  - When this resource was deleted at
+  - When this resource was deleted at.
   - Example: `"2006-01-02 15:04:06"`
-  - Type: string, null
+  - Type: string
   - Format: date-time
-- filename
-  - unique name of album
-  - Example: `"example"`
-  - Type: string
-  - Pattern: `/^[a-z][a-z0-9-]{3,50}$/`
 - id
-  - Example: `"exampleuuid0123456789"`
+  - Example: `"942b46e5-893b-41ba-88da-d6aef7dddc31"`
   - Type: string
   - Format: uuid
   - ReadOnly: true
 - liked_user_ids
   - Type: array
 - name
-  - Album name
+  - The name of this album.
   - Example: `"my album"`
   - Type: string
 - owner
   - Type: object
 - private
-  - true if this resource is private use
+  - true if this resource is private use.
   - Example: `false`
   - Type: boolean
 - updated_at
-  - When this resource was deleted at
+  - When this resource was deleted at.
   - Example: `"2006-01-02 15:04:06"`
   - Type: string
   - Format: date-time